Glaucoma eye pressure vs. normal eye pressure

 The most common form of glaucoma sets in “silently” over a long period of time, and usually with little to no warning.
 If glaucoma progresses and causes enough damage to the optic nerve, varying degrees of irreversible vision loss can occur, which also tends to be the first noticeable sign of the disease.

 Fortunately, early diagnosis and treatment can significantly reduce or eliminate a patient’s chances of experiencing negative effects to their eyesight.
-Having your eyes examined routinely, even if you have 20/20 vision, can help a doctor catch this often treatable disease early.
+Having your eyes examined routinely, even if you have 20/20 vision, can help your eye doctor catch this often treatable disease early.

-With the help of an ophthalmologist, monitoring and maintaining normal eye pressure are the most important ways a glaucoma patient can enjoy a lifetime of healthy eyesight.
+With the help of an ophthalmologist or optometrist, monitoring and maintaining normal eye pressure are the most important ways a glaucoma patient can enjoy a lifetime of healthy eyesight.

 NEED AN EYE EXAM?
 Find an eye doctor near you and make an appointment.